visidlab/visidlab.github.io/index.md

 ---
-layout: default
+layout: about
 title: About Us
 ---

-hello. this is the visualization collective

-hey hej hey
+this is where you write stuff about us @miriah!